WenqiJiang/FPGA-ANNS/PE_optimization/distance_LUT_construction/README.md

 # Performance & Resource analysis for distance LUT PE

-Update: use the multiple_lookup_table_construction_PEs_unoptimized_systolic_small version as the final version.
-Some other more elegant code styles either causes placement error, or consumes more resources.
+Update: use the multiple_lookup_table_construction_PEs_optimized_version4_systolic version as the final version.
+Some other code styles either causes placement error, or consumes more resources.

 Previously, we optimized the PE as single_lookup_table_construction_PE_optimized_version2.
 This version can roughly output 1 row of distance LUT per cycle (1 row per 1.2 cycle, dependent to nprobe), thus should be sufficient for most cases.
 However, this large PE will lead to placement error.